-- Students attending Princeton ALC or Princeton Online Academy will access devices through the Department of Student Services during the first week of school.
+- Students attending Princeton ALC will receive their device from the ALC secretary the first week of school.

 - New students will be able to pick up their device in the media center once their form has been signed in Skyward.

 At the conclusion of the school year, students will return their device and charger to be redistributed in the fall.

 Students will get the same chromebook back in the fall while they are in the same building.
 For example a 6th grader will have the same chromebook in 7th and 8th grade but will receive a different chromebook to use for 9th-12th.

 Chromebooks will not follow students to new buildings.

 - In grades 3-5 teachers will collect chromebooks in the classroom cart.
 Students will not receive the same chromebook the following school year.

 - In grades 6-12 students will return their chromebook and charger on the assigned collection day.

 Any damages found or reported when the chromebook is returned will be billed and will need to be paid before the student receives their chromebook in the fall.